-4.4 Optimization for control
+4.4 Optimisation for control

-In DepCS, optimization can be conducted at different levels depending on available input data.
-At the lowest level, the optimization is carried out via the MPC as presented in (3).
+In DepCS, optimisation can be conducted at different levels depending on the available input data.
+At the lowest level, the optimisation is carried out via the MPC, as presented in (3).
 At a higher level, the data flow includes a combination of meteorology information obtained from online resources and local measurements provided by a weather station such as sun direction, solar radiation, wind speed, wind direction, air density and temperature.
-Given those data, various optimization criteria can be selected to form the objective function, e.g. to maximize the energy harvested and/or to minimize the energy consumed by the solar tracker.
-In our system, the objective is selected from the practical requirement to minimize the effect of wind acting on the panels as of a top priority while ensuring the energy harvested.
+Given those data, various optimisation criteria can be selected to form the objective function, e.g. to maximise the energy harvested and/or to minimise the energy consumed by the solar tracker.
+In our system, the objective is selected from the practical requirement to minimise the effect of wind acting on the panels as a top priority while ensuring the energy harvested.
 This criterion is essential for the safe operation of trackers, especially for those located on top of high buildings in urban areas.
-Let d be the deviation of the solar panel, which depends on its orientation with the azimuth and elevation angles; and f be the fluctuation due to the wind force acting on the tracker.
-The objective function L_f is defined as:
+Let d be the deviation of the solar panel, which depends on its orientation with the azimuth and elevation angles, and f be the fluctuation due to the wind force acting on the tracker.
+The objective function L_f is defined as where $\mu>0$ is a scaling factor and F{τ} is a pre-defined threshold representing the maximum wind force at which the system still operates safely.
+The wind force is calculated by where c is the force coefficient chosen in accordance to the American Standard ASCE/SEI 7-05 [35], ρ is the air density, v is the wind speed and S is the exposed surface area, depending on deviation d and the wind direction.

-$$L_f(d) = \begin{cases} d + \mu f & \text{if } f \le F\tau \\ \infty & \text{otherwise,} \end{cases}$$ (5)
+$$L_f(d) = \begin{cases} d + \mu f & \text{if} \quad f \le F\tau \\ \infty & \text{otherwise,} \end{cases}$$ (5)